 - Mary Kay Cosmetics

-Creating culture where people feel good – is a place they want to join, stay, and buy from.
-Customers should also be included in whatever capacity to this culture.
-We know that our best customers often become our best distributors – but more importantly customers will spend money where they leave feeling good.
+Creating a culture where people feel good – is a place they want to join, stay, and buy from.
+Customers should also be included in whatever capacity of this culture.
+We know that our best customers often become our best distributors – but more importantly, customers will spend money where they leave feeling good.

 Almost like, customer service.

-Think of the last time you were in a store and the sales representative was good to you.
-Whether this was a Target or Publix, Walmart of Macy’s — the next time you shop, the emotions of how you left feeling on the last occasions are still there.
-And, if they were good it’s probable you would be more inclined to return.
+Think of the last time you were in a store, and the sales representative was good to you.
+Whether this was a Target or Publix, Walmart or Macy’s — the next time you shop, the emotions of how you left feeling on the last occasions are still there.
+And, if they were good, you would probably be more inclined to return.

 This isn’t any different than the culture you create for your customers.
-Some distributors have chosen to use tools such as Facebook Groups or VIP Groups.
-This is an excellent way, when done properly, to engage customers, share specials, giveaways, etc.
+Some distributors have chosen to use Facebook Groups or VIP Groups tools.
+This is an excellent way, when done correctly, to engage customers, share specials, giveaways, etc.

 Strong Team Culture Creates New Leaders

-Creating a strong culture, will help you find people with a burning passion to succeed.
-Encouraging that fire to heat up so you can achieve aspirations and dreams, must be part of it.
+Creating a strong culture will help you find people with a burning passion for success.
+Encouraging that fire to heat up so you can achieve aspirations and dreams must be part of it.
 This starts as soon as someone joins your business, your team.
-It is possible the culture your new recruit or business partner joined because of the culture they witnessed or experienced.
+It is possible that your business partner joined you because of the culture they witnessed or experienced.

-Empowering new team members to become proactive in growing their business gives them the opportunity to add value to the team, their business and company in ways that are amazing.
+Empowering new team members to become proactive in growing their business allows them to add value to the team, their business and the company in unique ways.
 As part of creating culture, encourage your new team members to take the reigns of their business.

 A system should be part of your culture.
-We often see the ‘Getting Started Checklists‘, or tools of that nature.
-Plug in with your leadership team, use their resources – this is not a place to reinvent the wheel but instead a place to join in on what is working – the right way.
-Creating a strong culture, is also imperative to duplication within your team.
+We often see the ‘Getting Started Checklists‘ or tools of that nature.
+Plugin with your leadership team and use their resources – this is not a place to reinvent the wheel but a place to join in on what is working – the right way.
+Creating a strong culture is also imperative to duplication within your team.

 The ‘Customer Culture’

 It starts with the ‘value proposition‘ of the product or service.
-Meaning, is the product valuable enough in the actual results it produces to be worth the price charged?
-And, this has nothing to do with the first sale.
+Is the product valuable enough in its actual results to be worth the price charged?
+And this has nothing to do with the first sale.
 Marketing hype can create first sales.
-Instead, we’re talking about offering customers an experience that they are willing to pay for over and over for years – in some cases, decades.
+But instead, we’re talking about offering customers an experience that they are willing to pay for over and over for years – in some cases, decades.

 Creating a customer culture is to educate, educate and educate some more.
 And serve, serve, serve the customer.
-People declare they love a product after they have a positive experience.
+For example, people declare they love a product after having a positive experience.
 But what about months later?
 Educating your customer about the context and the need for the product, giving them continued credibility and endorsements (not spammy!!), and showing them how much you value and appreciate them will keep them coming back.

-The word ‘culture’ derives from a French term, which in turn derives from the Latin ‘colere’, which means to tend to the earth and grow, or cultivation and nurture.
+The word ‘culture’ derives from a French term, which derives from the Latin ‘colere,’ which means to tend to the earth and grow, or cultivation and nurture.
 It shares its etymology with a number of other words related to actively fostering growth.

-Bottomline, creating culture in your network marketing business is not only important it is crucial to the long term success of your teams, customers and business.
+Bottom line, creating a culture in your network marketing business is essential, but it is also crucial to the long-term success of your teams, customers and business.

-Leave a comment below on some things your team does to create culture and ultimately, foster its growth.
+Leave a comment below on some things your team does to create a culture and ultimately foster its growth.

 Seeking more social media training to help grow your business?